Trace Viewer Tool

 Trace Viewer provides several tools and methods for navigating and examining the timeline:

-- Navigation: You can use the following keyboard shortcuts:
+• Navigation: After clicking an event in the timeline, you can use the following keyboard shortcuts:

 When handling a large number of trace events, Trace Viewer works in streaming mode.
 This means it loads data on demand as you pan and zoom across the timeline, similar to how map applications work.
 If you zoom faster than the data can load, you might see a low-resolution representation of the data until it finishes loading.